1,613 New York Readers on Civic Participation and Early Voting in 2020

 “I requested an absentee ballot, but it was eaten by a family member’s dog (true story).
 I happened to have my plans to be away from the country change and was able to vote in person.
 The line was not long, everyone was wearing masks and were properly distanced, and I filled out a form to cancel my absentee ballot.
 Overall a fine experience.”

 “Marvelous.
-Kentucky has a wonderful governor, Secretary of State, and County Clerk system.
+Kentucky has a wonderful governor, secretary of State, and County Clerk system.
 Great communication, clear ballots, easy access to multiple drop boxes in our large populated county.
 Couldn’t be easier, no crowds or waiting even now with early voting started.”

 “I chose to take advantage of the opportunity to vote at Fenway Park, which felt like a very Boston/2020 thing to do.
 I opted to go later in the afternoon rather than when they first opened, hoping the line would be shorter.
 It was, and the entire process took me 45 minutes.
 That is, however, the longest I’ve ever waited in line to vote.”

 “Though lines were always long, as polling locations in my parish were limited, things moved swiftly.
-Social distancing was mandated, but mask wearing was not, and it concerned me that so many elected not to wear a mask in line.
+Social distancing was mandated, but mask-wearing was not, and it concerned me that so many elected not to wear a mask in line.
 A police officer was posted outside of the polling location, and the area was covered in signage detailing the rules against campaigning for any candidate at the polling location.
 Aside from the glaring and mortifying mask issue, the rest of the polling setup felt safe and was efficient.”

 “It was great!
 Quick waiting period, about eight minutes total.
-All COVID and social distancing regulations were followed.
+All COVID and social-distancing regulations were followed.
 Polling place offered hand sanitizer, gloves, or a fresh unused pencil to use in the polling booth to press the buttons.
 Voting itself took less than ten minutes.
 Once exiting, hand sanitizer was offered again and a place to dispose of gloves and pencil was also available.”

 “I voted the first day that early voting opened in Chicago.
 The line was about 1.5 hours long and was entirely outside — the actual voting took place in an auditorium with 20 people tops inside.
 I didn’t consider that the line would take a lot longer because there would only be, like, seven kiosks.
 But I have never seen a crowd that was more enthusiastic about a 1.5-hour line.”

-“I live in Charlotte, NC and voted at a local high school.
-The polls opened up at 8am and I got there about 8:15.
+“I live in Charlotte, NC, and voted at a local high school.
+The polls opened up at 8 a.m. and I got there about 8:15.
 I waited for 30-45 minutes outside.
 Luckily it was sunny and a nice day.
 Everyone in line was wearing a mask.
 We got these awesome pens where the back end was a stylus, so we used that same pen to sign our name upon entering and then use the stylus to select our entries to vote on the touch screen.
 Everyone was really upbeat and happy.
 I cried when making my selections.
 I just felt so proud of Joe, Kamala, and the other candidates who made it to the final round.
-I also cried because I can’t believe I voted with a face mask on and a single use pen, and that Donald’s name was still on the screen.”
+I also cried because I can’t believe I voted with a face mask on and a single-use pen, and that Donald’s name was still on the screen.”

 “Waited in line an hour (south Florida).
 No problems.
 Just the website said it was an under 15-minute wait, and this was quadruple that.
 Also our mail-in ballots never came.
 Husband went to a different location [on a] different day.
-Said there was some kerfuffle in line about mask wearing.
+Said there was some kerfuffle in line about mask-wearing.
 But nothing too bad.
 He got in and out in under 30 minutes.”

-“Eight hour wait!
-Early voting first day at 250 East 75th st. Five of six voting machines BROKEN!
-Four hour wait to hand in vote-by-mail ballot at this place.
+“Eight-hour wait!
+Early voting first day at 250 East 75th St. Five of six voting machines BROKEN!
+Four-hour wait to hand in vote-by-mail ballot at this place.
 DISASTER.
-Neighborhood to major 65-90-year-old [population].
+Neighborhood to major 65- to 90-year-old [population].
 UNACCEPTABLE!
 So distraught with [this] voting nightmare.”

 “On the first Sunday that early voting opened, I drove 25 minutes to a rural voting facility.
 There was no line and only two other people were voting simultaneously to me, so it was easy to social distance.
 The only problem was that the signage was very poor.
 When I first went to the door of the town hall it was locked.
 So I returned to my car and turned around to head home when I saw another car pull in and proceed to the rear of the building where it was clearly marked as a polling place.
 The following day, Monday, I called the County Board of elections to alert them to this ‘problem.’
 They said they would take care of it.”